nosqlbench/nosqlbench-docs/docs/services/docs/markdown/drivers/cql.md

     #    applies to all statements, and the only value values
     #    there are true and false.

-### Generic Parameters

-*provided by the runtime*
-- **targetrate** - The target rate in ops/s
-- **linkinput** - if the name of another activity is specified, this activity will only go as fast as that one.
-- **tags** - optional filter for matching tags in yaml sections (detailed help link needed)
-- **threads** - the number of client threads driving this activity

 ### Metrics

-- alias.cycles - (provided by engineblock) A timer around the whole cycle
+- alias.result - A timer which tracks the performance of an op result only.
-- alias.phase - (provided by engineblock) A timer around additional phases within a cycle.
-For this driver, it captures all the work in the client around fetching additional pages for paged reads.
+    This is the async get on the future, broken out as a separate step.
+- alias.result-success - A timer that records rate and histograms of the time it takes from submitting a query to completely reading the result set that it returns, across all pages.
+This metric is only counted for non-exceptional results, while the result metric above includes all operations.
 - alias.bind - A timer which tracks the performance of the statement binding logic, including the generation of data immediately prior
 - alias.execute - A timer which tracks the performance of op submission only.
 This is the async execution call, broken out as a separate step.
-- alias.result - A timer which tracks the performance of an op result only.
-    This is the async get on the future, broken out as a separate step.
 - alias.tries - A histogram of how many tries were required to get a completed operation
 - alias.pages - A timer which tracks the performance of paging, specific